Lifestyle

 Oskar Sala

-Sala, who was born in Greiz, Germany, on July 18, 1910, studied organ and piano in his early years and gave classical piano recitals as a youngster.
-But he went to Berlin in 1929 to enroll in the Berlin Conservatory.
+Born on July 18, 1910, in Greiz, Germany, Sala studied organ and piano early on and performed classical piano concerts while young.
+But in 1929 he traveled to Berlin to enroll in the Berlin Conservatory.

 Biography